 V/H/S is a unique concept in the Found Footage genre that of an entire anthology of short Found Footage horror films, each made by different directors.
 This in itself doesnt make V/H/S too different from a bunch of amateur short films that have turned up on YouTube and the likes, but for the presence of a number of professional filmmakers behind each of the shorts.
-The multi-director anthology has taken off in recent years with the likes of Chillerama (2011), The Theatre Bizarre (2011), The ABCs of Death (2012) and sequel, The Profane Exhibit (2013), Tales of Halloween (2015), Grindsploitation (2016) and Holidays (2016).
+The multi-director anthology has taken off in recent years with the likes of Chillerama (2011), The Theatre Bizarre (2011), The ABCs of Death (2012) and sequel, The Profane Exhibit (2013), Tales of Halloween (2015), Grindsploitation (2016), Holidays (2016) and XX (2017).
 The most high-profile genre names are those of Ti West, the increasingly acclaimed director of the likes of House of the Devil (2009), The Innkeepers (2011) and The Sacrament (2013), and Adam Wingard, behind the likes of Pop Skull (2007), A Horrible Way to Die (2010), Youre Next (2011), The Guest (2014) and Blair Witch (2016).
 Also on board are lesser known names such as David Bruckner, one of the co-directors of The Signal (2007) and solo director of The Ritual (2017); Glenn McQuaid, the director of Glass Eye Pixs I Sell the Dead (2008); and Joe Swanberg who has gained a name for a bunch of micro-budgeted freely distributed non-genre films such as Kissing on the Mouth (2005), LOL (2006), Hannah Takes the Stairs (2007), Art History (2011), Autoerotic (2011), Caitlin Plays Herself (2011), Silver Bullets (2011), The Zone (2011), All the Lights in the Sky (2012), Marriage Material (2012), Drimking Buddies (2013), 24 Exposures (2013) and Happy Christmas (2014), plus has been a frequent collaborator as co-director and actor for Adam Wingard.